Global charity partnership

 While not a prerequisite, the Global Foundation will look favourably on projects which offer opportunities for staff involvement.

 Applications for our 2013 annual grants programme are now closed.
-The 2014 grants process is open and will close at the end of February 2014.
+The 2014 grants process is open and will close at the end of March 2014.
 A one-page letter of intent outlining details of your organisation and project, addressing the criteria referred to above is required.
-If your project is shortlisted, you will be invited to submit a full application in March.
+If your project is shortlisted, you will be invited to submit a full application in April/May.
 Grants will be awarded in Summer 2014.

 which sets out the details that you will need to provide if your project is invited to submit a full application.